SVG College Sports Media Awards in association with NACDA

 EDITING ENTRIES: You will be allowed to edit your entries by going back into the same profile/forms.
 The platform will recognize your profile and request a password to gain entry.
 If you do not complete the entry process all at once, you can continue as many times as necessary to do so.

-PAYMENT: BEFORE YOUR ENTRIES WILL BE ACCEPTED FOR JUDGING, YOU MUST COMPLETE REVIEW AND CHECKOUT, WHICH INCLUDES PAYMENT.
-Please contact Andrew Lippe if you have questions about payment at [email protected]
+BEFORE YOUR ENTRIES WILL BE ACCEPTED FOR JUDGING, YOU MUST COMPLETE REVIEW AND CHECKOUT.
+THERE IS NO PAYMENT THIS YEAR.

-By entering the 2018 SVG/NACDA College Sports Media Awards, you are providing permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation at the College Sports Summit in Atlanta, GA during our Opening Night ceremony at the College Football Hall of Fame on May 30, 2018, during the College Sports Media Awards ceremony on May 31, 2018, and at the NACDA Conference in June.
+By entering the 2021 SVG College Sports Media Awards in association with NACDA, you are granting permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation at the SVG College Summit, at the NACDA Convention in June, and on the College Sports Media Awards website.
+Entries in the Profession division will not be added to the College Sports Media Awards website.
 All finalists are required to follow this procedure.
 Failure to meet this requirement could lead to disqualification.

 Entrants must submit a fully completed form for each entry.
 Entry forms must be authorized by the individual responsible for submission and he/she certifies in authorizing the form that the entry is true and correct to the best of his/her knowledge.
 In addition, he/she certifies that the video(s) are submitted free of encumbrances and grants NACDA and SVG permission to use the material in conjunction with the College Sports Media Awards process, ceremony, additional presentations, promotion, and publicity surrounding the event in all media.